dafnifacility/cli/docs/dafni_cli.md

 ### Deleting entities

-You may delete entities on the platform using the `dafni delete` command.
-All of these will take an existing version id for a dataset, model or workflow and will delete it.
-A confirmation is displayed prior to deletion. e.g.
+You may delete entities on the platform using one of the `dafni delete` commands.
+All of these will take an existing version id for a dataset, model or workflow and will display a brief summary with a confirmation prompt prior to actual deletion. e.g.

 Delete a model version with